 Know Your Stuff from Bow to Stern

 You can’t make a difference if you fake it.
-Nobody is suggesting you need to be an expert in all boating safety areas, but you should be able to provide knowledge on where to find Boat Live 365 resources, what the critical problems are for each boating safety issue and what solutions we’ve provided to support change.
-We understand there will be safety topics that mean more to you than others, but please, don’t forget that learning about all safety topics are critical to our success.
+Nobody is suggesting you need to be an expert in all boating safety areas, but you should be able to provide knowledge on where to find Boat Live 365 resources, what the critical problems are for each boating safety issue, and what solutions we’ve provided to support change.
+We understand there will be safety topics that mean more to you than others, but please, don’t forget that learning about all safety topics is critical to our success.
 Together, let’s save lives 365 days a year.

 Download this talking points card for a quick guide!

-With your neighbors, your colleagues, members of your congregation, your staff or clients, start a regular conversation by asking a simple question …
+With your neighbors, your colleagues, members of your congregation, your staff, or clients, start a regular conversation by asking a simple question …

 Have you ever taken a boating safety course?
 And see where that takes you.